msal4/msal.dev/content/_index.md

 # Home

 Hi, I'm Mohammed Salman.
-I'm an computer science graduate from [UITC](https://uoitc.edu.iq/), and I'm currently working on my startup.
+I'm a computer science graduate from [UITC](https://uoitc.edu.iq/), and I'm currently working on my startup.
 This site is a place to gather information about me, and to post some of my thoughts.

 ## Current Work